 Deer Resistant Plants – by Master Gardeners Association of BC.
 Here’s an excellent list of Deer-resistant Native Plants.
-This is compiled by the University of Maryland so a bit far afield but is an excellent focus on plants that should still do well in most Ontario zones in Canada and planting NATIVE is the right thing to do!
+These plants should do well in most Ontario zones in Canada and planting NATIVE is the right thing to do!

 Some ideas I gathered from these sites:

 - Holly or Oregon Grape – great all year plus a bit of colour in certain seasons but a bit slow to establish and can suffer from snow load damage